Terminal Ward: Home Sweeter Home

-After three weeks on the Terminal Ward at the Fairfield Air Force Base Hospital, in the early predawn hours of the morning, an intern was summoned out of bed to find a vein so blood could be taken at my four-hour interval of bloodletting.
+After three weeks on the Terminal Ward at the Fairfield Air Force Base Hospital, in the early predawn hours of the morning, an intern was summoned out of bed to find a vein to take blood at my four-hour interval of bloodletting.

 Most of my veins were in hiding because of the continual feed of the vampire unit in the basement.

-Once leave was granted and I stabilized, I was allowed home….
+Once leave was granted and I stabilized, I was allowed home.
 To go to bed, only allowed excursions to the bathroom under supervision if showering.
-I was permitted to join the family at the table for meals and since that involved a flight of stairs three times a day, that was all the activity charted daily for several weeks.
-The next couple of weeks, I was given additional light activity helping prepare meals, again mostly sitting, and evenings with the family either game playing or television viewing.
+I was permitted to join the family at the table for meals, and since that involved a flight of stairs three times a day, that was all the activity charted daily for several weeks.
+In the next couple of weeks, I was given additional light activity helping prepare meals, again mostly sitting, and evenings with the family, either game playing or television viewing.